SystemsApproach/private5g/radio.rst

 We start with 4G because it provides a foundational understanding that makes 5G easier to explain, where both 4G and 5G use an approach to multiplexing called *Orthogonal Frequency-Division Multiple Access (OFDMA)*.
-You can think of OFDMA as a specific application of OFDM, that in the 4G case, multiplexes data over a set of 12 orthogonal (non-interfering) subcarrier frequencies, each of which is modulated independently.\ [#]_ The “Multiple Access” in OFDMA implies that data can simultaneously be sent on behalf of multiple users, each on a
+You can think of OFDMA as a specific application of OFDM.
+In the 4G case, OFDMA multiplexes data over a set of 12 orthogonal (non-interfering) subcarrier frequencies, each of which is modulated independently.\ [#]_ The “Multiple Access” in OFDMA implies that data can simultaneously be sent on behalf of multiple users, each on a